by Stan Pottinger

 Next, I contacted a nationally reputable IT company to process and analyze the purported “thousands” of videotapes that Kessler said he would deliver on three servers.
 Following the FBI’s advice, the IT company and I outlined the safe harbor procedures we would follow if the servers arrived.
 The company stood ready to accept the Epstein evidence, download what Kessler claimed were an astounding “millions” of documents (“25 to 30 terabytes”), organize their scattered digits so that they could be viewed coherently (“de-striping” them), and index them for transmission to the federal government, the press, the FBI, and the lawyers working cases.
 I do not know the exact number of executives and technicians who would have been involved in this enormous undertaking except that it was many, including executives and technical personnel I conferred with along with the general counsel of the company.

 Thereafter, I called the general counsel’s office at the New York Times to advise them of this IT company’s procedure and to notify them that, in the event we received the promised evidence, some parts of it might relate directly to cases and clients we were handling.
-If so, that information might, at least for an indeterminate period of time, need to be held back from publication and used by us as lawyers in our specific cases.
+If so, that information might, at least for an indeterminate period of time, need to be held back from publication and used by us as evidence in our specific cases.
 Although this is a common practice with regard to legal settlements, the Times’ story says otherwise.
 At one point, in an interview, a reporter even said with great frustration, “How is it possible that you’re giving us everything and our publishing it won’t actually help your cases?”

 As one victim described it in Vanity Fair: “My identity was outed in the press—the New York Times chose to publish my name against my consent.
 It shattered my world, wiped out my finances, and left me with PTSD.
 When your private traumas are made public, you walk into every room knowing that people have already decided who you are before meeting you.
 You are labeled a witness, or a whistle-blower, or a victim, or a survivor, and reduced to a headline.
 It was indescribably hard.” (click here.)
 For the Times to act more like a peeping Tom than a responsible news organization is a disgrace.
 For the Times to rely on a source they could not identify is an even bigger disgrace.
 One is hard pressed to find another national news organization that would have done this.